Sequence stratigraphy: Sea level through geologic time

 Eustatic sea level is the sea level with reference to a fixed point, the centre of the Earth.
 Relative sea level is measured with reference to the base level, above which erosion can occur and below which deposition can occur.
 Both eustatic sea level changes and subsidence rates tend to be longer cycles.
 Sediment supply is largely thought to be controlled by local climatic conditions and can vary rapidly.
 These variations in local sediment supply affect the local and relative sea level which causes local sedimentary cycles.

 Smaller and localised sedimentary cycles are not related to worldwide (eustatic) sea level changes but more to the supply of sediment to the adjacent basins where these sediments are being supplied.
 For example, when the basinward (oceanward) shift with progradation of shorelines was occurring in the Book Cliffs area of Utah the shorelines were receding or transgressing northwards in Wyoming.
 These sedimentary cycles are representative of the amount of supply of sediment to the basin.
 In a transgression, less sediment is being supplied than the rate of increase in the depth of water, and thus the shoreline migrates landward.
 In a regression, if the water depth is decreasing, the shoreline migrates seaward (basinward) and the previous shoreline is eroded.
 A regression of the shoreline also occurs if more sediment is being supplied than the shoreline can erode, causing the shoreline to migrate seaward.
 The latter is called progradation.
 The cycle of strata deposited during repeated transgressions and regressions creates a depositional sequence.

 Economic significance

-Sequence stratigraphy is and essential tool in the application of geology to the exploration for oil and gas, as a part of the field of Petroleum geology.
-Much of the development of this scientific discipline has occurred within or been funded by energy corporations and their geological research labs.
+Sequence stratigraphy is an essential tool of petroleum geology in exploring for oil and gas.

 Sequence boundaries have economic significance because these changes in sea level cause large lateral shifts in the depositional patterns of seafloor sediments.
 These lateral shifts in deposition create alternating layers of good reservoir quality rock (porous and permeable sands) and poorer-quality mudstones (capable of providing a reservoir "seal" to prevent the leakage of any accumulated hydrocarbons that may have migrated into the sandstones).
 Hydrocarbon prospectors look for places in the world where porous and permeable sands are overlain by low permeability rocks, and where conditions are right for hydrocarbons to be generated and migrate into these "traps".